Brian Jungen: Artistic approach

 Jungen's art draws upon the tradition of found object art, espoused by such twentieth-century artists as Andy Warhol and Marcel Duchamp.
 Instead of presenting objects "as-is," however, Jungen often reworks them without fully concealing their original meaning or purpose.
-For instance, Jungen's series Prototypes of New Understanding (1998-2005) consists of aboriginal masks assembled and hand-sewn from parts of Nike Air Jordan shoes.
+For instance, Jungen's series Prototypes of New Understanding (1998-2005) consists of Indigenous masks assembled and hand-sewn from parts of Nike Air Jordan shoes.
 Jungen writes: "It was interesting to see how by simply manipulating the Air Jordan shoes you could evoke specific cultural traditions whilst simultaneously amplifying the process of cultural corruption and assimilation.
 The Nike mask sculptures seemed to articulate a paradoxical relationship between a consumerist artefact and an 'authentic' native artefact."

 The Nike footwear Jungen employed incorporates in their unmodified forms colours similar to traditional First Nations artwork and wood carvings: red and black.
 However, other projects, such as a series of wooden pallets, painstakingly crafted from red cedar, a First Nations tent made out of "11 leather couches" and Jungen's large "whale-bone" sculptures made out of plastic chairs (some still with Canadian Tire price stickers on them) seek to defamiliarize even members of Western society that are unfamiliar with First Nation themes by placing familiar objects in unfamiliar positions or situations and vice versa.

 Yet other projects, such as Jungen's "Isolated Depiction of the Passage of Time," are more political.
 In this specific example, the plastic food trays are colour-coded to match the statistics of jail sentences given to First Nations individuals, while (inspired by a prison-break exhibit Jungen once saw), the inner part of the sculpture conceals a television and a DVD player, quietly playing the film The Great Escape from the inside.